Wellness & Physicals

 Are you exposed to dangers at work?
 Do you smoke or use alcohol?
 Do you follow an exercise regimen?
 Are your relationships healthy?
 It’s important to look for connections between your lifestyle and your health.

 What is a sports physical?
 A sports physical is a critical part of your child’s athletic experience.
 They are typically required for any child doing any kind of organized athletic activity, although they are often only required to get one every two years.
 If you are uncertain, check with your child’s school; most schools keep records of previous sports physicals on file and will likely be able to tell you when your child’s next one is due.
 You can schedule a sports physical with your regular provider, or if you’re short on time, you can use either of our walk-in clinic locations.
 For your convenience, we have copies of the sports physical form available for you in our offices.

-Some jobs through the FAA and DOT require applicants to complete a specialized physical to determine whether the applicant is eligible to operate specialized vehicles.
+Some jobs through the FAA and DOT require applicants to complete a specialized physical.
+This physical helps determine whether the applicant is eligible to operate specialized vehicles.
 Sound Family Medicine has several qualified providers to complete these examinations across our Bonney Lake and Puyallup locations.
+If you would like to schedule a DOT or FAA physical, please call our office at 253-848-5951 and we can help you schedule a visit with one of our providers.

 Women don’t need their first Pap smear until age 21, even if first intercourse occurred prior to that age.
 That said, younger women still need appropriate contraception and STD screening.

-Women over 21 need regular Pap smear screenings, generally every three years to age 30 and every five years to age 65 unless otherwise directed by a physician.
+Women over 21 need regular Pap smear screenings.
+This generally takes place every three years to age 30 and every five years to age 65 unless otherwise directed by a physician.